The author is obsessed with "The Sims" and loves collecting expansion packs and playing for hours on end.

 Hansi, Pierre's eventual girlfriend, is another example of a character who makes no sense.
 She tells Pierre that his mother has been making her perform sado-masachistic exhibitionist sex in order to earn money from tourists.
 For some unknown reason, she and her partner show Pierre what these sessions are like.
 At the end, Hansi breaks down and cries, and Pierre assures her that she won't ever have to do it again.
 It's not clear why Hansi and her partner volunteered to perform for Pierre, and it's never explained why Hansi doesn't leave and, I don't know, get a regular job somewhere.

-Although this movie is abysmal, there are a few positive aspects, and these appear in the technical aspects.
-The camera work, with the exception of one bizarre and abrupt instance of zooming in on Hélène's face during a scene, is simplistic and unobtrusive.
+Although this movie is abysmal, there are a few positive aspects, and these appear in the technical aspect.
+The camera work, with the exception of one bizarre and abrupt instance of zooming in on Hélène's face during a scene, is simple and unobtrusive.
 There is a sense of serenity that comes with the naturalness of the movement, a serenity that is sadly overpowered by the awfulness that is the entire plot and phony dialogue.
 The soundtrack isn't bad, with the exception of the heavy-handed use of hymns.
 In all fairness, the actors did as good of a job as they could with the pile of fecal matter they were handed.
 However, Christophe Honoré, the writer of the screenplay as well as the director, should perhaps try exploring the beauties of minimalism in his next project.